 We love living in Wirral, it has a perfect mix of woodland, countryside and beaches to explore and there is so much to do outdoors with kids.
 Are you ready for 10 of our favourite things to do with the kids around the Wirral?

-It can be a real handful to keep children entertained outside of the house throughout the year.
-There are plenty of attractions to enjoy in Wirral, Liverpool and the surrounding area, if you’re undecided on what to do, don’t forget the simple pleasures of just heading to the beach with your family!
+It can be difficult entertaining children outside of the house throughout the year, and expensive!
+There are plenty of attractions to enjoy in Wirral, Liverpool and the surrounding area.
+If you’re undecided on what to do, you could always just head to the beach with your family.
 Here are 10 of our favourite days out with the kids around the Wirral, all are based outdoors, free, low cost or reasonably priced and lots of fun.

 1. Feed the animals at Church Farm

-We love visiting Church farm for their tractor rides, space hoppers, pedal go-karts and pedal boats.
-If it rains then rest assured there’s a huge indoor area with sandpit, mini diggers and pedal tractors plus our tractor TV area too.
+We particularly love to visit for Halloween, where you can pick pumpkins and enjoy lots of spooky-themed fun.
+They also feature tractor rides, space hoppers, pedal go-karts, and boats.
+If it rains, don’t worry; there’s a huge indoor area with a sandpit, mini diggers and pedal tractors, and a tractor TV area.

 2. Find your way out of Brimstage Maze

-Brimstage Maze is a fantastic place to visit for a day out, enjoy the acres of space packed with family-friendly fun and adventure for all ages.
-The maize maze is a three-dimensional puzzle that will take you between 60 and 90 minutes to complete.
-Can you solve the clues and puzzles as you wander through the growing field of maize?
+We loved visiting Brimstage Maze as children.
+It is a fantastic place to visit for a day out.
+Here you can enjoy acres of space packed with family-friendly fun and adventure for all ages.
+The maize maze takes us around 60 and 90 minutes to complete.
+There are clues and puzzles to solve as you wander through.

 3. Explore New Brighton

-New Brighton has benefited from a £60 million redevelopment scheme now open are the Travelodge hotel, restaurants, Light Cinema and Caffe Cream Ice Cream Parlour and Coffee Shop, and Championship Adventure Golf at Marine Point.
+We have been visiting New Brighton for beach days and fun at the arcades long before it benefited from a £60 million redevelopment scheme.
+Now open are the Travelodge hotel, restaurants, Light Cinema and Caffe Cream Ice Cream Parlour and Coffee Shop, and Championship Adventure Golf at Marine Point.
 It is also home to the Floral Pavilion Theatre and Conference Centre.
 So there is plenty to do there with the family.

 New Brighton is great for a fun family day out beside the seaside.
-Attractions and facilities aplenty, especially popular are the Riverside Bowling Alley, the Laser Quest centre, and the New Palace Amusement Arcade, which has a small well-loved fairground.
+Aplenty of attractions and facilities are especially popular: the Riverside Bowling Alley, the Laser Quest centre, and the New Palace Amusement Arcade, which has a small well-loved fairground.
 These are the little things you remember from childhood!

 4. Spot fairies at Vale Park